 I suffered from insomnia for years and after trying everything I could find that promised me better sleep, I eventually stumbled upon Cognitive Behavioural Therapy for Insomnia (CBTi).
 I'd never heard of it before!
 I was stunned to discover that CBTi is the recommended approach to insomnia by the NHS here in the UK (and it's recommended in the USA, Canada and Australia too).
 CBTi transformed my sleep for the better.
 I can still remember how euphoric I felt when I started to get good quality sleep at night.

 It focuses on helping problems being experienced in the present day and also works on giving clients skills and knowledge to take away and use in future.
-So it's very much about building long-term self-empowerment.
+So it's very much about building long-term self-empowerment - to be your own therapist.

 I have a Diploma in Cognitive Behavioural Hypnotherapy from The UK College of Hypnosis & Hypnotherapy (UKCHH) (which is independently awarded by NCFE).
 NCFE is an independent, vocational awarding body regulated by the UK government's Department for Education and regulated by Ofqual.
 The Diploma is accredited by the British Psychological Society (BPS), the National Council for Hypnotherapy, the General Hypnotherapy Register and the Register for Evidence-Based Hypnotherapy and Psychotherapy.
 The UKCHH recently worked with Great Ormond Street Hospital to develop a new hypnosis training programme for hospital psychologists and psychotherapists working with children.

-In addition, I have undertaken further trainings in Cognitive Behavioural Therapy for Insomnia (CBTi) and Cognitive Behavioural Hypnotherapy for Insomnia, Anxiety (and many other professional CPD trainings).
+In addition, I have undertaken further trainings in Cognitive Behavioural Therapy for Insomnia (CBTi), Cognitive Behavioural Hypnotherapy for Insomnia & anxiety (and many other professional CPD trainings, ongoing).
 I am a mindfulness teacher, trained to deliver the gold-standard of mindfulness based interventions, the Mindfulness Based Stress Reduction (MBSR) course, developed by Jon Kabat-Zinn.
 I have also completed years of counselling skills training.

 Prior to this I was a solicitor (attorney) for over 10 years, having trained & worked in the City of London at an International law firm.